 Justin Brown, B.Sc.
-(Hon), (Executive Director from 1 February 2013, Managing Director from the start of the financial year until 31 January 2013, audit committee member)
+(Hon), (Executive Director, audit committee member)

-Mr Brown is a geologist with over 15 years' experience in minerals exploration and mining in Australia and globally.
+Mr Brown is a geologist with over fifteen years' experience in minerals exploration and mining in Australia and globally.
 He has an extensive technical background with broad spectrum experience in project generation, mineral exploration and mining, coupled with strategic and corporate experience and a proven track record in business development and public company management.

 Mr Brown is a non-executive director of Exterra Resources Limited.
 Mr Brown has not held any former directorships in the last 3 years.
 Mr Brown was the founding Managing Director of the Company.